flutter/website/src/content/cookbook/architecture/result.md

 In this guide,
-you will learn about this limitation and how to mitigate it using the result class pattern.
+you will learn about this limitation and how to mitigate it using the _result_ pattern.

 ## Error flow in Flutter applications